-M45 - The Pleiades Star Cluster
+Messier 45 - The Pleiades Star Cluster

-M45 is huge, extremely bright, and looks amazing in both close up shots using a telescope, or through wide field astrophotography.
+M45 is huge, extremely bright, and looks amazing in both close-up shots using a telescope, or through wide-field astrophotography.
 The stars in the Pleiades are blue, glowing against the faint nebulous gases they are passing through, visible around them.

 Object Designation: M45

-Also known as: The Pleiades
+Also known as: The Pleiades, The Seven Sisters, Subaru

 Constellation: Taurus